-- 95. Fourth, the CPD violated FECA by failing to disclose its contributors and expenditures.
+- 91. Fourth, the CPD violated FECA by failing to disclose its contributors and expenditures.
 FECA requires a political committee to file a Statement of Organization with the FEC and to file reports detailing contributions received and expenditures made.
 See id. §§ 30103, 30104.
 Although the CPD is a political committee, it ignored these requirements.
-The CPD's decision to keep its contributors and expenditures secret violated FECA. - 96.
-On September 17, 2014, the FEC acknowledged receipt of the administrative complaint and numbered the matter MUR 6869. - 97.
-The CPD and the 12 directors named in the administrative complaint responded to it on December 15, 2014. - 98.
-On June 19, 2015, the FEC acknowledged receipt of the Green Party and the Libertarian Party requests to join the administrative complaint, and gave them a single matter number, MUR 6942.
-The FEC did not indicate whether it had granted the requests to join the administrative complaint, or whether it was treating the requests as the filing of a new administrative complaint. - 99.
-On June 22, 2015, Plaintiffs filed a complaint with this Court, challenging the FEC's then-nine-month delay in acting on Plaintiffs' administrative complaint. - 100.
-On July 14, 2015, the FEC dismissed Plaintiffs' administrative complaint, finding that the CPD complied with the FEC's debate staging regulations, and therefore that there was "no reason to believe" that the CPD, Fahrenkopf, or McCurry violated FECA.
+The CPD's decision to keep its contributors and expenditures secret violated FECA. - 92.
+On September 17, 2014, the FEC acknowledged receipt of the administrative complaint and numbered the matter MUR 6869. - 93.
+The CPD and the 12 directors named in the administrative complaint responded to it on December 15, 2014. - 94.
+On June 22, 2015, Plaintiffs filed a complaint with this Court, challenging the FEC's then-eight-month delay in acting on Plaintiffs' administrative complaint. - 95.
+On July 14 2015, the FEC dismissed Plaintiffs' administrative complaint, finding that the CPD complied with the FEC's debate staging regulations, and therefore that there was "no reason to believe" that the CPD, Fahrenkopf, or McCurry violated FECA.
 The FEC sent Plaintiffs its "Factual and Legal Analysis" on July 17, 2015.